 Paterson (played by Adam Driver) is a bus driver who writes poems, many of them about his partner Laura (Golshifteh Farahani).
 In one scene, Laura tells the eponymous Paterson she read that the Italian poet Petrarch wrote poems for a woman also named Laura.
 She interprets this as a sign that Paterson, like Petrarch, will achieve fame.
 For her, coincidence is the sign of an alignment in progress, leading to growth.
 Paterson, far more inscrutable in his demeanour, makes no such assumption, but he is awake to coincidences, even though they never change his life dramatically.

 In fact, the film is quite a continuum.
 Paterson was the title of the five-volume epic poem by the poet William Carlos Williams, and also the name of the character and the city it was based in.
-Director Jim Jarmusch takes the metonymy (when a part represents the whole) of man-for-city and weaves a film rich in poetic overtones.
+Director Jim Jarmusch takes the synecdoche (when a part represents the whole) of man-for-city and weaves a film rich in poetic overtones.
 In this way, everything in the movie—character or object—stands for itself and something else.
 On one of his nightly jaunts Paterson overhears an aspiring rapper murmur ‘no ideas but in things’, a line from Williams’ epic.
 The great poet’s picture is also up on the wall of the local bar.
 The bartender is called Doc; Williams was a paediatrician.
 However, in no way must we surmise that the film is about an aspiring poet’s obsession with a great poet.

 The film spans an undramatic week in Paterson’s life.
 What is discernible, however, is his deep immersion in the everyday: going to work, driving a bus around the city, and coming back to a woman he loves dearly.
 His relationship with Laura too remains steady and does not oscillate high or low.
 He seems content with the mundane cycles that make his days.
 Cycles.
 Circles.
 Now that’s something you get a lot of in the film: the cycle of days.
 He drives the same route, has lunch at the same spot, and visits the same bar each night before bed.
 But no circle is identical.
 He never wakes up at the same time, he picks up different passengers every day, eavesdrops on different conversations, writes something new at lunch, and encounters different characters at the bar.
 Even Doc is in a different mood each night.
 In one reflexive moment, Paterson admires some curtains on which the artistically inclined Laura has painted: “I like how all the circles are different.”
 Jarmusch’s masterstroke is how he successfully constructs a metanarrative within the film, one that is always open to commenting on itself as a text.